 - 2 1/2 quarts beef stock

-- 4 to 5 Tablespoons Cognac or Brandy.
+- 4 Tablespoons brandy

 - 1 cup dry white French vermouth

-- Grated Gruyere or Swiss cheese
+- 1 cup Grated Gruyere or Swiss cheese

 Instructions